mathjax/MathJax-test/web/docs/source/installation.rst

   java -jar /path/to/the/selenium/server/runSeleniumServer.jar

-Once the server started via one the method above, open a new terminal and move into the ``MathJax-test/testRunner`` directory.
+Once you have started the server via one the method above, open a new terminal and move into the ``MathJax-test/testRunner`` directory.
 Copy the default configuration with

 .. code-block:: bash